nativefier/nativefier/API.md

 --global-shortcuts shortcuts.json
 ```

-Register global shortcuts which will trigger input events like key presses or pointer events in the application.
+*[New in 7.6.9]* Register global shortcuts which will trigger input events like key presses or pointer events in the application.

 You may define multiple global shortcuts which can trigger a series of input events.
 It has the following structure: